RFC 9679 COSE Key Thumbprint December 2024

 }

-Section 8 registers the "ckt" claim and the confirmation method.
-The "ckt" claim is expected to be used in the "cnf" claim.
+Section 8 registers the "ckt" CWT confirmation method member.
+The "ckt" member is used in the "cnf" claim.

 This specification defines Uniform Resource Identifiers (URIs) to represent a COSE Key Thumbprint value.
 The design follows the work of JSON Web Key (JWK) Thumbprint URIs, as specified in [RFC9278].
 This enables COSE Key Thumbprints to be used, for example, as key identifiers in contexts requiring URIs.
 This specification defines a URI prefix indicating that the portion of the URI following the prefix is a COSE Key Thumbprint.